 Over the years I’ve picked up a few tips from seasoned girlfriends and worked out a few more along the way, so I thought it would be helpful to share them with any mums (or dads) looking for a bit of help here and there..
 I know I’m always keen to hear from other mums about tips for tricky situations, which is often a lot faster and more effective than reading a thousand parenting books.

 + Long days.
-As part of our desire to simplify our life we don’t have a tv in our new house but for times when Ol (and I) need a bit of down time, I keep a bunch of wooden puzzles on hand and also a bunch of crayons for drawing and chalk for mincing about on the pavement outside our house.
+As part of our commitment to keeping things simple we don’t have a tv at home, but for times when Ol (and I) need a bit of down time, I keep a bunch of wooden puzzles on hand and also a jar of crayons for drawing and chalk for mincing about on the pavement outside our house.
 I’ve got a few good mates who are primary school teachers who tell me that kids are often over-stimulated these days and that it’s good for them to be bored – it breeds creativity and independence, so with this in mind I tend to skip the Chinese language lessons, Baby Einsteins and swimming lessons and just take him to the pool myself or to the park to kick a soccer ball, or for a two stop ride on the tram to the further away shopping strip village.
 Sometimes we walk to the library, or he gets up on his wooden step and helps me cook dinner in the afternoons.
 He’s at a Reggio Emilia childcare a couple of days a week so he gets a tonne of learning and socialisation there – much more than I could ever give him, so when he’s with me we keep things pretty simple.

 + Food.
 As a general rule I don’t stress over what Oli does and doesn’t eat, I figure if a kid always has healthy food put in front of him he’ll never starve himself and if he’s not hungry now he will be later.
 I tend to go easy on the snacks in the afternoons so that he has a good appetite for dinner, but generally accept that he has a natural inclination to graze, rather than sit up to three cooked meals a day.
 This also takes the pressure off me in terms of cooking convoluted kid-friendly ‘super food recipes’ and spending hours in the kitchen that could be better spent with Ol at the park, so generally he eats what I eat and we keep it pretty simple – snacky-veggies like carrots, snow peas & cherry tomatoes, grainy bread, a bit of cheese, maybe some cold cuts of meat, hard-boiled eggs, that type of thing.
 If his nan gives him ice-cream or he eats lollies at a party I take the French approach and just make sure the rest of his meals are healthy – he’s a kid at the end of the day and life’s too short to obsess over these things.

 + Trips to the coffee shop.
 I tend to get a bit cabin feverish on days when I’m at home, especially in the Winter time, so Ol and I will often find ourselves in a café after a long walk.
-I tend to avoid letting Ol play with my phone as much as possible but I totally get that he needs to keep busy as much as I do, and unlike his mum, his people watching skills are still in development – mine are honed to perfection.. it’s literally one of my favourite things to do!
+I tend to avoid letting Ol play with my phone as much as possible but I totally get that he needs to keep busy as much as I do, and unlike his mum, his people watching skills are still in development.

 + Negotiating.
 When I was pregnant with Oli I was given a copy of Why French Children Don’t Throw Food by a teacher girlfriend and it taught me a lot about the French way of parenting, in particular listening to your child and treating them with respect, while still maintaining a solid ‘cadre’.
 There are times when Ol pushes to get his own way and if it’s reasonable I respect it (I don’t really mind if he wants to wear two different socks to school.. you’ve got to pick your battles) but if it’s not, the first thing I do is get down on his level and explain to him why it’s best for him to compromise.